 - History and culture?

 This will greatly help narrowing down your list, help to choose the right countries and eventually planning your world trip route.
+Check if the countries offer you the variety you are looking for.
+Don’t write off countries too quickly.
+Did you for instance know that China offers all the above items?
 Keep also in mind that you will travel for a longer period.
 This means that you will have to slow down your normal travel pace and take some rest in between activities.

-Step 3: Putting your around the world travel itinerary together
+Step 3: Putting together your ultimate world travel itinerary

 Okay, so by now you hopefully have a rough list of countries you really would like to visit.
 But how will you put all your ideas together into one ultimate travel route?

 On a Sunday morning, we decided to individually write down our top ten.
 Luckily, there was some overlap!
 We also mapped our route on worldmaps to give us an idea what countries are nearby eachother and what countries where logical stopovers.
 They let you think out of the box.
 That’s how China and Thailand were added to our route.
 Check if your itinerary makes sense.

 Step 4: Easy, cost effective and convenient travel routes

-Step 4 is my least favorite step but also the most important one for your bank account.
-This step is all about making sacrifices, stop dreaming and check if your travel itinerary actually makes sense.
+Step 4 was our least favorite one, but we admit it was an important one for your bank account.
+This step is all about making decisions and check if your travel itinerary actually makes sense.

 Check every country on your list for the following aspects: